-Annex 2: Information as per Regulation (EU) 2015/2365 on the transparency of securities financing transactions and of reuse and amending Regulation (EU) No. 648/2012 - figures according to Section A
+Annex 2: Disclosures in accordance with Regulation (EU) 2015/2365 on transparency of securities financing transactions and of reuse and amending Regulation (EU) No. 648/2012 - Disclosure according to Section A (unaudited)

 During the reporting period, there were no securities financial transactions or total return swaps subject to the above-named regulations.